-At least 2 Invokana lawsuits have already been filed, in Alabama and Pennsylvania, by Invokana patients who say they suffered diabetic ketoacidosis shortly after being prescribed the drug.
+Hundreds of Invokana lawsuits have already been filed by Invokana patients who say they suffered diabetic ketoacidosis or leg and foot amputations after being prescribed the drug.

-While no lawsuits have been filed in relation to other SGLT2 inhibitors, drugs like Invokamet, Farxiga and Jardiance, all of these products present an increased risk of ketacidosis, according to the FDA.
-In coming months, it’s likely that patients will begin to file lawsuits involving these additional SGLT2 inhibitors.
+Other SGLT2 inhibitors, drugs like Invokamet, Farxiga and Jardiance, all present an increased risk of ketoacidosis, according to the FDA.
+In coming months, it’s likely that more patients will begin to file lawsuits involving these additional SGLT2 inhibitors.

 Canagliflozin, manufactured under the brand name Invokana by Johnson & Johnson subsidiary Janssen Pharmaceutical, is one of many new-generation type 2 diabetes drugs.
 Known as SGLT2 inhibitors, these drugs knock out one of the kidney’s natural functions: filtering excess glucose from urine.